saninkaz/vm_server/README.md

 # SSL Admin Tasks

-This doc consists of all the tasks i have done, and the step by step process and documentation of each task.
+This doc consists of all the tasks i have done, and the documentation of each task.

 Optional tasks at the end.